 The educational objective of the Academy's Laser Certification Program is to provide candidates with an overview of the scientific fundamentals of lasers, the instruments used, safety issues, and clinical guidelines in accordance with the new 2019 Academy of Laser Dentistry Curriculum Guidelines and Standards for Dental Laser Education.
 A main objective of the Academy of Laser Dentistry is to develop and uphold educational and clinical standards for the use of lasers in dentistry and to promote the safe and effective laser use on patients.
 This new 2019 program shifts the emphasis from device characteristics to laser-tissue and laser-material interactions along with a deep dive understanding of absorption spectrum and chromophores.
 Biologic effects of laser interaction are critical concepts to understand the safety and effectiveness of clinical procedures.
 Successful completion of the certification program formally demonstrates knowledge and clinical proficiency in laser dentistry.
 The program is a structured educational mechanism for dental practitioners wishing to demonstrate high standards of dental laser use.
 This certificate program does not authorize the holder to practice outside the scope of his or her license.

-2019 Academy of Laser Dentistry Curriculum Guidelines and Standards for Dental Laser Education will be published on December 1, 2018 publicly.
+2019 Academy of Laser Dentistry Curriculum Guidelines and Standards for Dental Laser Education is planned to publish in 2019.

 The Academy formally recognizes several levels of dental laser certification: